Caroline Garcia career statistics: ITF Circuit finals

 Garcia debuted at the ITF Women's World Tennis Tour in 2008 at the 10k event in Bournemouth in the United Kingdom.
-In singles, she has been in four finals and has won only one of them, while in doubles she has been in four finals and has won two of them.
+In singles, she has been in four finals and has won only one of them, while in doubles she has been in five finals and has won three of them.
 Her biggest title on the ITF Tour was $100K Open de Cagnes-sur-Mer in singles event in May 2013, while in doubles she has won 50k Open Saint-Gaudens in 2011, also in France.